Admissions

 2. Special Notes for First Day

-5. Individual Plan Team
+3. Individual Planning Team

 At Scott Key Center, a team supports each individual.
 The make-up of this team will reflect the individual’s needs.
 The following is a description of the Scott Key Center staff most likely to be a part of the Individual Plan team that supports you.

-- Registered Nurse: Each individual is supported by a Scott Key Center’s full time registered nurse.
+• Registered Nurse: Each individual is supported by a Scott Key Center’s full time registered nurse.
 The frequency of the nurse’s involvement will depend on your medical needs.